Calculate how much you can borrow

 Can the minimum deposit rules be exceeded?

-Central bank deposit rules require a 10% deposit for first time buyers.
+Central Bank deposit rules require a 10% deposit for first time buyers and second time buyers.